Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw2/report.md

 E-value: 4e-65

 **Discussion:**
-Compared to my local alignment implementation which had a length of alignment of 1360
+Compared to my local alignment implementation which had a length of alignment of 1360, the BLAST utility had a length of alignment of 1269 which is somewhat smaller.
+I think this might be because the BLAST utility uses some heuristics that compute the value differently.